BernardGreenberg/NXSYS/DocSource/RelayLanguage.md

 |NS, SS|North/South stick.
 Implements "route locking" (see main helpfile).
 Normally picked.
 Dropped in linked chains over a route to lock switches, prevent opposing movement, and put white lines of light on board.
 Retained by either occupation, the previous section's identical relay, or signal AS.|
 |U|GT/ST signal timing.|

-**Relays operated by "random button" controls, and operating "random panel lights" and the like are usually named by you in TLEdit.**  If you care about the superterrific "Train ID button system" and its lights and buttons, study [myrautop.trk at Myrtle Av.](https://github.com/BernardGreenberg/NXSYS/blob/master/Interlockings/Myrtle/myrautop.trk) and maybe the couldn't-be-cooler [dynmenu.cpp](https://github.com/BernardGreenberg/NXSYS/blob/master/NXSYS/v2/dynmenu.cpp) which implements its model.
+**Relays operated by “random button” controls, and operating "random panel lights" and the like are usually named by you in TLEdit.**  If you care about the superterrific “Train ID button system” and its lights and buttons, study [myrautop.trk at Myrtle Av.](https://github.com/BernardGreenberg/NXSYS/blob/master/Interlockings/Myrtle/myrautop.trk) and maybe the couldn't-be-cooler [dynmenu.cpp](https://github.com/BernardGreenberg/NXSYS/blob/master/NXSYS/v2/dynmenu.cpp) which implements its model.

 You can define any other relays you want, freely.
+Right now their names must be valid “relay symbols”, i.e., digits followed by alphabetics.
+The number will associate it with a track section or lever, and it will show up on relay list dialogs for that object.

 There is a new class of "optional" relays, currently including